opatiny/predictiveMaintenance/README.md

 1. Cluster data in order to attribute new data to the correct machine
 2. Create a transformation matrix in order to normalize a machines data into a reference framework

+## Time stamps

+Time stamps are in Microsoft filetime format!!

+"The FILETIME structure is a 64-bit value that represents the number of 100-nanosecond intervals that have elapsed since January 1, 1601, Coordinated Universal Time (UTC)."

 ## Signals that look interesting

 - temperatures: